MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/dashboard-windows-defender-advanced-threat-protection.md

 ## Sensor health
-The **Sensor health** tile provides information on the individual endpoint’s ability to provide sensor data to the Windows Defender ATP service.
+The **Sensor health** tile provides information on the individual machine’s ability to provide sensor data to the Windows Defender ATP service.
 It reports how many machines require attention and helps you identify problematic machines.

 ![Sensor health tile](images/atp-tile-sensor-health.png)